 • For injectable treatments (botulinum toxin/hyaluronic acid): Stop taking blood-thinning supplements such as aspirin or fish oil 1 week before the procedure.

-• Thermage/Ultrasound Thermotherapy: Get enough sleep the day before your treatment and apply an anesthetic cream before the procedure (usually provided by the clinic).
+• Thermage/Ulthera: Get enough sleep the day before your treatment and apply an anesthetic cream before the procedure (usually provided by the clinic).

 2. Budget Planning